aninusmuffin/securemuffin/files/system/usr/share/ublue-os/motd/secureblue.md

-# 󱍢󰌾 Welcome to SecureBluefin!
+# 󱍢󰌾 Welcome to SecureMuffin!
 󱋩 Your image is: `%IMAGE_REF_NAME%`

 |  Command | Description |